KNBdev/ExParser/README.md

   + Error = 0: <br/> No errors occured during compilation.
   + Error = Value between 1 and length of expression string: <br/> A function or a variable is not recognized or the expression string is not balanced, meaning that not every opening brace has a well-placed closing brace.
   + Error = -1: <br/> An error occured during the synthesis of the reverse polish notation or the expression string started with a closing brace.

-- **Optimized, but not fully.** <br/> While this parser condenses constant sub-expressions and powers get checked for whole number exponents for an increase in the evaluation speed one can further optimize.

 - **Multi-argument functions are not supported.** <br/> This library supports only single argument functions, except for binary operators.